 Top of Page

-The variables used on this web page are:
+The variables used in the groundwater calculator are:

 a = dispersivity [L].
 Varies from 0.1 to 100 m.